drodriguln/cero-ui/README.md

 ### Local Environment
 To run this app locally:
-1. Change the port used for `cero-ui` in `docker-compose.dev.yaml` from `80:80` to `80:3000`.
-2. Run `docker-compose up`
+1. Run `docker-compose up`
-3. Access the application from `http://localhost:3000`.
+2. Access the application from `http://localhost`.

 ### Development Environment
+For development, the UI is run with webpack-dev-server, which will also handle proxying to the API in place of nginx.

 To set up an environment for development:
+1. First, start up the API and redis store with `docker-compose -f docker-compose.dev.yaml up`
-1. Install the application with `npm install`
+2. Install the application with `npm install`
-2. Start the application with `npm run start:dev`
+3. Start the application with `npm run start:dev`
-3. Run the API and redis store with `docker-compose up`
 4. Access the application from `http://localhost:3000`.

 ### Production Environment